viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Aggregates.rst

 2. Call a direct constructor of the aggregate which is reserved for this usage
 3. Provide an internal static builder within the aggregate (**preferred way**)

-In case you have to choose the second strategy, annotate your constructor with **@XKasperEntityStoreCreator**.
+In case you have to choose the second or third strategy, annotate your constructor with **@XKasperEntityStoreCreator**.